zoroqi/srid.ca/imported/Fear of the cloud.md

 The problem with this attitude is that it is an emotional reaction, and not one determined from an affectively neutral position, allowing full use of intelligence in the decision-making.

-There are risks to everything in life, and in regards to this particular problem of censorship and deplatforming, I'd think that it'd prudent to use a central authority's software for managing one's critical data[^backup] only as long as they do not use their platform to expouse heterodox views.
+There are risks to everything in life, and in regards to this particular problem of censorship and deplatforming, I'd think that it is prudent to use a central authority's software for managing one's critical data[^backup] only as long as they do not use their platform to expouse heterodox views.
 This seems like a reasonable compromise to me.

 [^backup]: And of course maintaining regular *backups* of this data is extremely important, regardless of where you decide their primary storage be.